CSC-Leiden University Scholarship

 - One-time contribution of € 500 towards the costs of a health insurance

-Note that the above-mentioned funding will be available for a maximum duration of 48 months.
+Note that the above-mentioned funding and support will be available for a maximum duration of 48 months.

 - Find a PhD position and supervisor at Leiden University.